microsoft/ELL/docs/tutorials/Fun-with-Dogs-and-Cats/index.md

 ### SSH into Raspberry Pi

+The build instructions are the same as [tutorial 1](/ELL/tutorials/Getting-Started-with-Image-Classification-on-the-Raspberry-Pi/).

-Now log into your Raspberry Pi, either remotely using SSH or directly if you have keyboard and screen attached.
+Log into your Raspberry Pi, either remotely using SSH or directly if you have keyboard and screen attached.

 Find the 'pi3' folder you just copied over using scp or winscp and run the following: